Marysville Chess Club

 Diagram 1 Diagram 2

-This month’s Chess Tip comes from Jeremy Silman’s book Amateur’s Mind.
+This chess tip comes from Jeremy Silman’s book Amateur’s Mind.
 Page 11 and 12.

 Rule 4 -The term “bad Bishop” means that your Bishop is situated on the same color as your center pawns (which block it and limit ists activity).
 If you have such a Bishop you usually want to do one of three things: 1.Trade it for a piece of equal value.
 2.Get the pawns off the color of your Bishop.
 3.Get the Bishop outside the pawn chain.
 It will still be bad by definition, but it will also be active.
 A bad Bishop can be a strong piece!